Vyral/base-template/_posts/2019-06-18-an-exciting-announcement-from-our-new-partner.md

 tags:
   - Real Estate
 excerpt: >-
-  Hi, I’m Kevan Cohn from Southland Real EstateI have some exciting news to share!
+  Hi, I’m Kevan Cohn from Southland Real Estate and I have some exciting news to share!
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Jay+White/The+White+Group+_+An+Exciting+Announcement+From+Our+New+Partner.mp4